 What is vitamin A?

 Vitamin A is a fat-soluble vitamin that is essential for good health.
-It is required for vision, growth, to fight infection, and for bone health.
+It is required for vision, growth, to fight infection and for bone health.
 There are two types of vitamin A, retinol and carotenoids.
-Retinol, is a type of vitamin A found naturally in foods of animal origin.
+Retinol is a type of vitamin A found naturally in foods of animal origin.
 There are also plant-based sources of vitamin A called carotenoids that can be converted to retinol by the body.
 There are many carotenoids in plants and at least four types of carotenoids (beta-carotene, alpha-carotene, gamma-carotene, and beta-cryptoxanthin) that can be converted to retinol.
 Based on 2000 calorie diet, the recommended daily value of vitamin A for adults is 900micrograms.

 What foods contain vitamin A?